 • Confirmation of payment is emailed to both you and (INSTITUTION NAME HERE).

-Add the “Pay Now with TransferMate” image below (it is also included in the library of assets, alongside variations) and EMBED YOUR INSTITUTION PAYMENT LINK OR STUDENT PORTAL.
+Add the “Pay Now with TransferMate in association with Barclays” image below (it is also included in the library of assets, alongside variations) and EMBED YOUR INSTITUTION PAYMENT LINK OR STUDENT PORTAL.

 For more information, download our factsheet on TransferMate’s services and share it with your family. <INCLUDE A LINK TO DOWNLOAD THE STUDENT FLYER>